jlo4/cool-cats-search-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the server directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The default settings run the client app on http://localhost:3000 and the server on http://localhost:4000 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm test`